Yes, we have bananas

 Austerity the norm in the Communist Eastern Bloc, the exotic banana emerged as a symbol of green grass on the other side of the Cold War fence.
 Yet how is it that this one curious yellow fruit, native to Southeast Asia and sourced from tropical Latin America, could come to embody Western capitalism to the Eastern Bloc?

 Nowadays, the imparted symbolism has all but vanished.
 Bananas are prevalent and cheap throughout Berlin, as they are in every major city and minor settlement in the old Western Bloc, to say nothing of their abundance and significance elsewhere.
 That they are available for mere cents in countless grocery markets, delis, convenience stores, and bodegas across Europe and North America—even at gas stations that source no other produce—is remarkable, if unsettling.
 Oftentimes bananas are cheaper than fruit grown nearby despite the vast distance they travel from their tropical soil.
 For this reason, perhaps, Americans eat an astonishing twenty-five pounds of banana per person each year, more than apples and oranges combined.
+Americans are even using bananas for their hair.
 And this is no coincidence; entwined with the industrial history of the United States is that of one of its most prominent products, the banana riding shotgun as the young nation grew into a capitalist superpower.

 America’s United Fruit Company (resurrected today as Chiquita Brands International), was an exemplary capitalist behemoth borne of nineteenth-century industrialism, employing every trick in the book now considered de rigueur for monopolies, from coups d’état and marriage of state to vertical integration, monoculture, and propaganda, even devising some of these strategies from scratch to get more bananas into American mouths.
 With hands in just about every economic and political development in Latin America for a century, the company and its countless arms became known as El Pulpo, or the Octopus—guiding railroad construction in Costa Rica, regime change in Honduras and Guatemala, and the Colombian banana massacre later depicted by Gabriel García Márquez in One Hundred Years of Solitude.
 Even the Cuban Missile Crisis—an event known to be the closest mankind has ever come to its own demise—was in part a product of the United Fruit Company.
 Eventually dominating ninety percent of the American banana market, United Fruit epitomized the unfettered free market economy, its product denoting the same capitalist capabilities that the Eastern Bloc would come to desire.